Submissions

 Submission Process

-We publish three issues per year: the Spring Issue, the Summer Issue, and the Winter Issue.
+We publish two issues per year: the Summer Issue and the Winter Issue.
 Each issue is comprised of 3 to 5 features.
 We publish original articles, photo essays, documentary films, interviews, and reviews of books, music, films, and exhibitions.

 Text Formatting and Word Count